Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

 Did you catch Abimelech’s personal relationship with God?
 He doesn’t say “your” God.
-In addition, his lifestyle proved his relationship to Yaweh by Abraham’s definition – to “fear God,” hundreds of years before there was the Levitical priesthood to guide the way.
-But the record shows that The Way was known.
+In addition, his lifestyle proved his relationship to YHVH by Abraham’s definition – to “fear God,” hundreds of years before there was the Levitical priesthood to guide the way.
+Let the record show that The Way was known.

 “Ye shall not therefore oppress one another; but thou shalt fear thy God: for I am the LORD your God.”
-(Lev 25:17)
+(Leviticus 25:17)

 How did Abimelech know about the true God and how to worship him?
 From Shem and Eber of course.
 Why should we assume the word of God started with Moses, and men like Abimelech had nothing to guide them to salvation?
 The following passage written by the Apostle Peter is based on Isaiah’s writings because they were as applicable to the believers suffering oppression under the Roman empire in the 1st century AD as it was to believers being crushed by the Assyrians in the 8th century BC.
 This is God’s timeless truth.
 Just as we accept them as applicable to 19st century AD believers we can see that they apply to the 19th century BC believers.

-“Wherefore also it is contained in the scripture , Behold, I lay in Sion [in Abimelech’s time the mountain held by Shem Melchizedek] a chief corner stone, elect, precious: and he that believeth on him shall not be confounded /put to utter confusion and shame.”
-(I Pet 2:6, also Romans 9:33)
+“Wherefore also it is contained in the scripture , Behold, I lay in Sion [in Abimelech’s time the mountain held by Shem Melchizedek] a chief corner stone, elect, precious: and he that believeth on him shall not be confounded / put to utter confusion and shame.”
+(I Peter 2:6, also Romans 9:33)

 Envision the city of Ur as Abram undoubtedly did when he first saw Mount Zion, which probably had nothing more than a natural stone altar as its “chief corner stone”.
 The great cities with their fabulous temples could have seemed to prove that the other gods were more worthy of praise than Yaweh.
-Have you never, as a believer in the God of the Bible, felt confounded, doubting your faith in God’s promise of things to come?
+Have you never, as a believer in the God of the Bible, felt confounded, doubting your faith in God’s promise of things not yet seen, only promised to come?

 Very interesting that, consistent with Abraham’s covenant with Abimelech, the land of Gerar is not mentioned in the list of Israelite conquests in Joshua 15.
 Located in what came to be Philistine territory, but not named as one of the Philistine cities, Gerar would have been rescued from the Philistines by first Samson, then Saul, and finally King David.
 Ultimately it would have been absorbed through a peaceful alliance into Judah, like so many of Israel’s neighbors under King David and King Solomon.